that this same content is also available as a

 - Downside: Additional contact attempts/follow-up not guaranteed because salespeople are also working the floor, taking test drives and making deliveries.

 There are as many possible Internet Director and/or Internet Sales Manager configurations as there are Internet department structures.
-Some are selling managers, others are actually desk managers, others are concerned with I.T. systems and performance, some are trainers and coaches.
+Some are selling managers, others are actually desk managers, others are concerned with I.T. systems and performance, some are marketing managers, others are trainers and coaches.
 These are but a few examples we have seen.

 Regardless of the store’s Internet department set up, one thing we know for certain is that somebody, be it the department manager, the manager’s assistant, or some other designated person (or combination of people) in the store must be tasked with the following: